mwebb33/slab_application_examples/sld5-circuitpython/building-circuitpython.md

 ```bash
 $  git checkout main
 ```
-Following the guideline below to install required packages for SLC tool:
+Follow the guideline below to install required packages for SLC tool:
     https://www.silabs.com/documents/public/user-guides/ug520-software-project-generation-configuration-with-slc-cli.pdf

 Once the one-time build tasks are complete, you can build at any time by navigating to the port directory: